 Residential Roofing Materials

 Residential roofs usually have steeper slopes and more diverse aesthetic options.
-The most common materials include:
+Common materials include:

-• Clay or Concrete Tiles – Common in warmer climates, these tiles provide excellent insulation and longevity but require a strong structural foundation due to their weight.
+• Clay or Concrete Tiles: Great for warmer climates but require a strong structural foundation due to their weight.

 Commercial metal roofing installation